amrmoh-02/WE-Project/README.md

 ## Business Model Canvas Generator
 ### This Project is a strategic tool for developing new business models or documenting existing ones.
 - Consists of key areas such as Value Propositions, Key Activities, Customer Segments, etc.
-- we provide an AI-driven webbased tool that assists users in generating a comprehensive BMC automatically from a basic idea input.
+- we provide an AI-driven web based tool that assists users in generating a comprehensive BMC automatically from a basic idea input.
-### project architecture and future work
+### Project architecture and future work
 - Frontend: Dynamic interaction through JavaScript (jQuery) and HTML/CSS.
 - Backend: Flask server handles requests and responses.
 - Database: SQLite stores BMC data for each user.